 Probate UK is a site set up by TM Solicitors of Hull.

 There is a lot of useful information on the site about what probate is, how to obtain probate,

 the processes needed to do this and also how to contest probate.
 There are also sections for

 people living abroad.

-    the issues surrounding bereavement.
+by Chadwick Lawrence LLP, and covers the issues surrounding bereavement.